SparseConvMIL: Sparse Convolutional Context-Aware Multiple Instance Learning for Whole Slide Image Classification: Background

+MIL is a particular classification paradigm where the considered objects are called bags (here, WSI) and are made of other objects called instances (here, patches or tiles).
+Instances may or may not have labels, although in any case those are unavailable during training.
+The only available information is the label of bags.
+In the more general case, MIL models can be mathematically decomposed into 3 parts: (i) an instance embedder $f_{\theta_1}$ that converts each instance into an embedding, (ii) a pooling operator $g_{\theta_2}$ that computes a bag embedding from the instance embeddings, and (iii) a generic classifier $h_{\theta_3}$ that converts the bag embedding into scores, such that a bag $(x_1, \dots, x_K)$ is predicted with

+$f_{\theta_1}$ can be any type of embedding function, with or without parameters, differentiable or not.
+In particular, instance-based MIL is a special case where $f_{\theta_1}$ outputs embeddings that lie in a unidimensional space, \textit{i.e.}\ apparent to a probability space.
+The classifier $h_{\theta_3}$ can be any type of classifier, including a multi-layer perceptron.
+Actually, most of the MIL community efforts have revolved around pooling operators which can be grouped in two categories: permutation invariant operators, and others.

-In some applications, such as the drug discovery problem~\cite{dietterich1997solving}, instances do not exhibit dependency, ordering, or spatial information among each other, \textit{i.e.} they are independent and identically distributed (i.i.d.).
-Equivalently, for any permutation $\sigma$, the output of an i.i.d. pooling operator is the same for $(x_1, \dots, x_K)$ and $(\sigma(x_1), \dots, \sigma(x_K))$, \textit{i.e.} they are permutation invariant, such as:
+In some applications, such as the drug discovery problem~\citep{dietterich1997solving}, instances do not exhibit dependency, ordering, or spatial information among each other, \textit{i.e.}\ they are independently and identically distributed (iid).
+For any permutation $\sigma$, the output of an iid pooling operator is the same for $x=(x_1, \dots, x_K)$ and $(\sigma(x_1), \dots, \sigma(x_K))$, \textit{i.e.}\ they are permutation invariant.
+Examples of such pooling functions are max, mean, log-sum-exp~\citep{ramon2000multi}, attention-based~\citep{ilse2018attention} --- their mathematical formulations are provided in~\aref{sec:appendix1}.